WinVector/Examples/LogisticOmit/logistic_omit.md

 A stern way of interpreting our logistic experiment is:

 > For a logistic regression model: an omitted explanatory variable can
 > bias other coefficient estimates.
-This even when the omitted
+This is true even when the omitted
 > explanatory variable is mean zero, symmetric, and uncorrelated with
 > the other model explanitory variables.
 This differs from the situation
 > for linear models.